 Periodontitis, also known as periodontal disease, affects the bone and ligament that hold your teeth in place.
 Periodontal disease is the #1 cause of tooth loss.
 Once you get to the stage of having periodontal disease, you need to have special cleanings called scaling & root planning, more commonly referred to as “Deep cleanings.”
-Dentist Lorraine Burio or a hygienist cleans all the way to the bottom of the “turtleneck” (with local anesthetic of course) to make sure the bacteria and inflammation are removed.
+At our New Fairfield office, Dr. Burio or a hygienist cleans all the way to the bottom of the “turtleneck” (with local anesthetic of course) to make sure the bacteria and inflammation are removed.

 Gingivitis is the inflammation of the gingiva (gums).
 This occurs when you do not visit the dentist for your cleanings, have poor oral hygiene, do not floss, take certain medications, or have hormonal changes, like puberty or pregnancy.

 Your gums hug your teeth tight to keep bacteria out, kind of like a turtleneck.
-If this “turtleneck” loosens due to any of the above listed reason, a pocket forms allowing bacteria to enter and wreak havoc on the periodontium.
+If this “turtleneck” loosens due to any of the above-listed reasons, a pocket forms allowing bacteria to enter and wreak havoc on the periodontium.